When the Willowfield Church building appeared on the Woodstock Road in 1872 it was a prophetic symbol of God’s love for his people in east Belfast.

 Willowfield is lead by a rector and staff team, with responsibility for finance and our buildings being overseen by the Select Vestry and Church Wardens, who are elected each year at our AGM.

 Willowfield is a growing group of people – across our different services there are 700–800 people worshipping with us on any given Sunday, but there is plenty of room for more.
 It can be hard to get to know people well in a big crowd, which is why we strongly encourage people to also belong to a Life Group or some other small group – to find friendship, fellowship, teaching, support, prayer and accountability.

-Generally families feel most at home at our 10am and 11.30am services, those who like something quieter and more liturgical at 5.30pm, and 7pm focuses on worship, Bible teaching and ministry and attracts many of our young adults.
-There is a Holy Communion service at 8.30am once a month.
+Generally families feel most at home at our 10am and 11.30am services, those who like something quieter and more liturgical at 5.00pm, and 7pm focuses on worship, Bible teaching and ministry and attracts many of our young adults.
 Breakfast between 10am and 11.30am services gives the chance to connect with people who usually go to a different service from you.